What Is Zwift?

 Our Q&A Session With a Zwift User

-While we didn’t test it firsthand, to help provide you with some additional insight, we had the opportunity to interview a Zwift member who uses the system four to five times per week (250-400 miles per month).
+To help provide you with some additional insight, we had the opportunity to interview a Zwift member who uses the system four to five times per week (250-400 miles per month).

 Q: What do you primarily use Zwift for?

 A: “Because the weather is less than ideal and the daylight hours are short this time of year, I mostly use Zwift in lieu of outdoor riding and to stay in shape during the winter.
 This spring and summer, I’ll use it to squeeze in rides that I would otherwise miss due to weather or schedule.